Encryptioner/fish-boat-ludu/README.md

 - **Dice**: Tap the dice area at the bottom of the screen
 - **Menu**: Use the hamburger menu (≡) for game options
 - **Responsive**: All features work seamlessly on mobile devices

+### Offline Gameplay
+- **First Visit**: Game files are automatically cached in your browser
+- **Offline Play**: Game works completely offline after the first load
+- **Updates**: When online, the latest version is fetched and cache is updated
+- **Status Indicator**: Shows "📡 You're viewing an offline copy" when offline
+- **Installation**: Can be installed as a PWA on mobile devices for app-like experience

 ## 🏗️ Technical Architecture